Barliesque/EasyAGAL/README.txt

 CHANGE LOG __________________________________________________________________________________________________________

+- New alias management functions!   assign()  & unassign()
+- Added .xy as a standard component selection

 25.Feb.2012
 - New example:  a shader that renders lighting
 - Corrected an embarassing number of mistakes in the docs for Blend.as